How to export or move fish for human consumption from the UK.

 You’ll need an export health certificate (EHC) for all:

-- exports of fish and shellfish (alive, dead and farmed fish) from GB to the EU
+- exports of fish and shellfish (alive, dead and farmed fish) from Great Britain to the EU

-- movements of fish and shellfish (alive, dead and farmed fish) from GB to NI
+- movements of fish and shellfish (alive, dead and farmed fish) from Great Britain to Northern Ireland

 To apply for an EHC, you’ll need to be registered with EHC Online.

-An EHC has to be signed and stamped by an official vet or local authority environmental health officer to confirm the quality and health of the export.
+An EHC has to be signed and stamped by an official vet or certifying officer to confirm the quality and health of the export.
 There is no fee for the EHC, but you may need to pay for the services of the vet or local authority.
 Use the find a professional to certify EHCs list to identify an authorised signatory in your area.

-If you’re moving fish and shellfish to NI, you do not need to pay for them to be inspected and certified.
+If you’re moving fish and shellfish to Northern Ireland, you do not need to pay for them to be inspected and certified.
 The certifier invoices the government for these costs as part of the Movement Assistance Scheme.

 Translated versions of the EHC also need to travel with the consignment to the EU, one in the language of the BCP and the other in the language of the final destination (if different).
 The Animal and Plant Health Agency (APHA) will provide the translated EHCs.